If you don’t use SQLite in production, you shouldn’t use it in testing or CI/CD either.

 MARIADB_ALLOW_EMPTY_ROOT_PASSWORD: true

-settings to match your phpunit.xml
+MARIADB_DATABASE: testingAgain, adjust the env settings to match your phpunit.xml.

 That’s it, now your github action will run tests against a real database instead SQLite.